TeamProductionSystem/Momentors_Backend/README.md

 Commit messages should be in the following format:

-`<type>(<specific fix>): <description>`
+`<type>(<scope>): <description>`

-**Type:** The type of commit.
-This corrospoinds to the type of branch.

-**Specific Fix:** The specific fix that was made.
+**Type:** Represents the type of change that was made.
 This should be one of the following:

-- add - Adding new files or code
+- feat - Adding a new feature
-- update - Updating existing files or code
-- remove - Removing files or code
 - fix - Fixing bugs in the code
+- docs - Changes to documentation
+- style - Changes to code style
-- refactor - Refactoring existing code
+- refactor - Changes to code that neither fixes a bug nor adds a feature
-- styled - Formatting, missing semi colons, etc; no code change
+- perf - Changes to code that improves performance
+- test - Adding or updating tests
+- build - Changes to the build process or dependencies
+- ci - Changes to CI configuration files and scripts
+- chore - Miscellaneous changes, such as updating packages or bumping a version number
+- revert - Reverting a previous commit

+**Scope:** This is optional but can provide additional contextual information.
+It describes the section or aspect of the codebase affected by the change.
+For example, auth for authentication-related changes or header for changes to a website's header component.

-**Description:** A short description of the commit.
-This should be in lowercase and use dashes instead of spaces.
+**Description:** A concise description of the changes.
+Start with a lowercase verb indicating what was done (e.g., add, update, remove, fix).

 # API Reference